jenkinsci/azure-keyvault-plugin/README.md

   -f ~/.ssh/my-ssh-key
 ```

 Creating the sshUserPrivateKey will query the AKV once again for the passphrase value.
-If the Passphrase could not be found in the vault, the passphrase value will be defaulted to Null.
+If the passphrase could not be found in the vault, the passphrase value will be defaulted to Null.

 #### Secret Labels